Adib-Habbou/tennis-computer-vision/README.md

 # Tennis Computer Vision

-Detection of tennis players, racket and ball on images and videos of real matches using Yolo and OpenCV.
+Detection of tennis players, rackets and balls on images and videos of real matches using Yolo and OpenCV.

 ### The results obtained on images: